11 Top-Rated Things to Do in Kotor, Montenegro

 Wherever you go in Kotor, you will see street cats lounging, purring, and being loved on.
 So it is of little surprise that Montenegro's self-proclaimed "cat capital" of Kotor has a museum dedicated to these feline friends.

 The Cats Museum of Kotor opened in 2013 after the International Cats' Adoption Centre in Venice received a donation of a collection of period images of cats in various human-style poses – some are reading books, others cooking – and needed somewhere to place them.
 They chose the former Venetian stronghold for its longtime love of cats.
 Beyond the images there are antique books, posters, advertisements, and stamps that are all kitty focused.

 For cat lovers, it is a must-see.
 And beyond the exhibits in its two rooms and a hallway, you'll also find some resident real kitties to interact with.
-If you want to take a souvenir home, the museum has a gift shop with all sorts of cat-themed items, including a magnet with a photo of Vladimir Putin holding a cat.
+If you want to take a souvenir home, the museum has a gift shop with all sorts of cat-themed items.

 9. Maritime Heritage Museum

 Another popular museum is Kotor's Maritime Heritage Museum.
 Located on Boka Fleet Square in a beautiful 18th-century Baroque mansion, the exhibits here give an excellent summary of Kotor's longstanding maritime history.
 The exhibits cover two floors and include everything from nautical instruments to weaponry and national costumes to navigational maps.